This was a homework question from the class that I found interesting.

 ( 1 − t ) 2 α → 0 lim ⟨ cos α , sin α ⟩ + t ( 1 − t ) ( α , β ) → ( 0 , π ) lim sec ( 2 β − α ) ⟨ cos α + cos β , sin α + sin β ⟩ + t 2 β → π lim ⟨ cos β , sin β ⟩ .

-Now we focus on the second limit as it is problematic due to lim θ → π / 2 sec θ \lim_{\theta \to \pi / 2} \sec\theta lim θ → π /2 sec θ being indeterminant.
+The limits in the first and third line are trivial.
+We shift our focus to the second line as lim θ → π / 2 sec θ \lim_{\theta \to \pi / 2} \sec\theta lim θ → π /2 sec θ is indeterminant.

 lim ( α , β ) → ( 0 , π ) sec ( β − α 2 ) ⟨ cos α + cos β , sin α + sin β ⟩ = 2 lim ( α , β ) → ( 0 , π ) sec ( β − α 2 ) ⟨ cos ( α + β 2 ) cos ( α − β 2 ) , sin ( α + β 2 ) cos ( α − β 2 ) ⟩ = 2 lim ( α , β ) → ( 0 , π ) sec ( β − α 2 ) ⟨ cos ( α + β 2 ) cos ( β − α 2 ) , sin ( α + β 2 ) cos ( β − α 2 ) ⟩ = 2 lim ( α , β ) → ( 0 , π ) ⟨ cos ( α + β 2 ) , sin ( α + β 2 ) ⟩ = 2 ⟨ cos ( π 2 ) , sin ( π 2 ) ⟩ = 2 ⟨ 0 , 1 ⟩ \begin{align*}